tghack 2020 |

 If you want to check, find the value of the binary base in your gdb

-, then use the search functionality
+session using vmmap, then use the search functionality

-in pwndbg or search-pattern
+(search in pwndbg or search-pattern in gef) to

 search for this value in memory.
 If found, it will probably be in this